upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

         allValues = concatMap concat $ slice2D allValues' x (x + 1) y (y + 1)
         possibleValues = [0..sudokuSize] \\ allValues                                              -- subtract a from b | `a` \\ `b`
 ```

-and will be plugging it in getSolutions approach.
+and will be plugging it in the getSolutions approach.

 ```haskell
 -- src/Lib.hs